 Upon his release, John moved to Boulder, Colorado.

 Carla was born and raised in Rio de Janeiro, Brazil.
-After a series of failed attempts at finding happiness and fulfillment in different careers, in 1998 she came to Boulder, Colorado, where she met John.
+After a series of failed attempts at finding happiness and fulfillment in different careers, in 1997 she came to the United States, to attend a retreat with Gangaji.
+During her first retreat, she had an experience of awakening.
+She went back to Rio for a few months and then came back, this time to Boulder, Colorado.
+In Boulder, Carla met John.
 She went back to Brazil, and a few months later, she came back to the US, this time to California, where she ran into John again.
 He was working at the Gangaji Foundation, where Carla was a volunteer.
+After a year and a half of spiritual awakening, everything fell apart, and she felt completely lost.
+She started looking for a way to gain back the experience of the oneness of all being.
+This effort led her to look at herself, which brought her to true freedom.

 If you are interested in inviting John to speak in your area, please click here.